adamjury/piholeadobe/README.md

 # piholeadobe
-Trying to stock Adobe apps from driving me up the wall
+Trying to stop Adobe apps from driving me up the wall